matrix-org/matrix-authentication-service/docs/usage/usage.md

  - Server template: *Custom*
  - Paste the discovery document URL found on the service homepage (e.g. `http://localhost:8080/.well-known/openid-configuration`)
  - Click "Use discovery document" ; it should fill out the authorization, token and token keys endpoints
- - Set the OIDC Client ID to `oidc-playground` and the Client Secret to `verysecret` (must match the ones in the configuration)
+ - Set the OIDC Client ID to `000000000000OIDCPLAYGROUND` and the Client Secret to `verysecret` (must match the ones in the configuration)
  - Click "Save"

 ### Step 3: Run the OpenID Connect flow